-I can't say I have a speciality in any way as I've enjoyed landscape, macro, sports, portraiture, studio and nightime projects.
+I can't say I have a speciality in any way as I've enjoyed landscape, macro, sports, portraiture, studio and night-time projects though the last few years have seen me take more B&W as well as astro/nightscapes.
 A small handful of commissions and one wedding is the limit of my semi-professional work.
-Whilst I am less of a true technical photographer I have always paid attention to colour temperature (white balance), depth of field (via aperture control) and also some of the core tennants of composition such as lighting (front, side, back-lit/rim lighting), the rule of thirds (with the subject on a third axis, either horizontal or vertical) and leading lines (visual cues drawing your eye to the main subject).
-I try to leave post processing to a minimum though use Photoshop Elements to carry out some cropping, levels (brightness and contrast), saturation (colour) and sharpening.
-I also use DXO Viveza for some localised image enhancements.
-But if the subject or composition doesn't stand up, no amount of digital help will improve the image.
+Recently becoming more of a technical photographer (necessary of course with astro as well as fine art) I have always paid attention to colour temperature (white balance), depth of field (via aperture control), shutter speed and also some of the core tenants of composition such as lighting (front, side, back-lit/rim lighting), the rule of thirds (with the subject on a third axis, either horizontal or vertical) and leading lines (visual cues drawing your eye to the main subject).
+I try to leave post processing to a minimum though use Photoshop and Lightroom to carry out some cropping, levels and curves (black, white and tonal adjustments), dodging & burning, saturation (colour) and sharpening.
+I also use DXO's Viveza for localised image enhancements and their SilverFX for black and white adjustments.

 As mentioned, black and white photography has become something of a passion.
 The tones of grey from black to white can bring out the senses of contrast and shadows, emphasise shapes and lines, and create a stronger connection to an image.
 Sometimes colour can be a distraction.
 "When you photograph people in colour you photograph their clothes.
 When you photograph people in black and white you photograph their souls", Ted Grant.